Singer, songwriter, actress, artist, content creator, storyteller.

 Her debut solo album Bahlawan-Acrobat was released May 2009, produced by Israeli guitarist Amos Ever-Hadani and carried a distinct world music sound.
 She was signed as a Sony Spain artist in 2011 and released her second album All my faces with Spanish musical producer Carlos Jean.
 This album combined between Jean's electronic sound and Awad's world music.
 In December 2012 she decided to leave Sony and establish LabelFree, an indie world music label and production company through which, in 2014, she released Write down, a soundtrack she composed for the documentary film about the late Palestinian poet Mahmoud Darwish directed by Ibtisam Mara'na.
 The soundtrack was musically produced by Shay Alon.

-Mira also writes music for theatre, she won the prize for best music for the monodrama Not Noah's ark in the Masrahid festival 2010, and the 2013 Golden Porcupine Composer of the year award for the music she composed for theatre piece Eyes (based on the writings of Palestinian poet Mahmoud Darwish), and an Acum award 2017 (Israeli composers organisation).
+Mira also wrote music for theatre.
+She won the prize for best music for the monodrama Not Noah's ark in the Masrahid festival 2010, and the 2013 Golden Porcupine Composer of the year award for the music she composed for theatre piece Eyes (based on the writings of Palestinian poet Mahmoud Darwish), and an Acum award 2017 (Israeli composers organization).

 She recorded the theme songs for movies:

 Forgiveness by director Udi Aloni, and Lemon Tree by director Eran Riklis.

 Mira Awad performed at The Liberty Medal Ceremony in Philadelphia, where Bill Clinton handed the 2010 liberty medal to Tony Blair.